HOW TO FIND THE BEST VIEWS IN DUBAI AND SEE IT FROM ABOVE

-If you have seen Instagrammers on an abra with Burj al Arab in the background, then those pictuures were taken here.
+If you have seen Instagrammers on an abra with Burj al Arab in the background, then those pictures were taken here.
 While it is picturesque and pretty, I think that 1-3 hours is definitely enough.

-Around 4 pm
+Burj Khalifa – Around 4 pm

-Then, it is time to visit the tallest building in the world – Burj Khalifa.Before you go to the top, take a few pictures of the iconic building in the daytime.
+It is time to visit the tallest building in the world – Burj Khalifa.Before you go to the top, take a few pictures of the iconic building in the daytime.